V-MalM/Analysis-Using-PostgreSQL/README.md

 2. Used .gitignore to safeguard userid and password

-2. Createed a histogram to visualize the most common salary ranges for employees.
+2. Created a histogram to visualize the most common salary ranges for employees.

 3. Created a bar chart of average salary by title.